 Maybe you aren’t vegan, but someone you love is and they are coming over for a holiday dinner?
-Well, making these vegan stuffed portobellos says, “Hey, I thought of you, and wanted you to have something delicious to dine on at this gathering.”
+Well, making this vegan stuffed portobello mushrooms recipe says, “Hey, I thought of you, and wanted you to have something delicious to dine on at this gathering.”
 If this is you and you’re reading this, kudos to you, not vegan person, and your welcoming table!
 You’re awesome!

-This vegan stuffed portobello mushrooms recipe uses ingredients that are commonly found in many U.S. kitchens.
+These vegan lentil stuffed portobello mushrooms use ingredients that are commonly found in many U.S. kitchens.
 The lentil filling is loaded with rosemary, sage, breadcrumbs, carrots, leeks and celery.
-The portobello mushroom is drizzled with balsamic vinegar, and keeps the filling moist.
+The portobello mushroom caps are drizzled with balsamic vinegar, and keep the filling moist.
 They are easy to make and loaded with savory goodness.

 Vegan Stuffed Portobello Mushrooms with Lentils and Breadcrumbs

 ½ cup dry green lentils, rinsed

 1 large leek (white part only), halved and sliced thin

 3 garlic cloves, finely chopped